ableev/Zabbix-in-Telegram/README.md

  * Add another one if you want to send messages to the group

 <img src="http://i.imgur.com/OTq4aQd.png" width="400px">

+ * **Note that Zabbix 3.0 has different settings for that step, see it there**: https://github.com/ableev/Zabbix-in-Telegram/wiki/Working-with-Zabbix-3.0
  * Send a message to your bot via Telegram, e.g. "/start"
   * If you are in group chat, just mention your bot, e.g. `@ZbxTgDevBot ping`
  * Create a new action like this: